Antiques Road Trip

 STV for BBC One, 7 January 2013 to present

 Daytime (well, technically: "daytime" on BBC Two officially runs up to 7pm, so the 6.30pm slot counts) antiques show stripped across the week.
 Each week two of the Bargain Hunt/Flog It experts travel around a given region and attempt to "trade up" (which is poncy talk for buying, selling and reinvesting the proceeds).
-There is a weekly winner, and then all eight return at the end of the series for a final auction to decide the overall champion, except in series two, when the overall winner is simply whoever made the most money during their week.
+In the first series there would be a weekly winner, and then all eight returned at the end of the series for a final auction to decide the overall champion.
+In the second series all the experts went on a series leaderboard and overall winner was simply whoever made the most money during their week.
+After that, they did away with the idea of a series champion altogether and just had self-contained weekly contests.

 Unlike Bargain Hunt (but like its non-game stablemate Flog It), the show does take the auction house's commission into account, a fact which ultimately makes less difference than you might expect since in general the pieces either win big or lose big, though it does lead to running totals with awkward numbers of odd pence on the end.